-PAR 408: Administrative Law
+PAR 408: Administrative Law 3 Credit Hour(s)

 This course teaches students to administrative law - a complex area with many different subjects in both federal and state regulations -- in federal and state agencies, with emphasis on the paralegal's role in the administrative and advocacy process.
 Students will learn both formal and informal advocacy techniques, including representing clients before administrative bodies and making legal arguments.
 Substantive legal topics will include administrative delegation of power, rulemaking, agency discretionary powers, remedies, and judicial review.
-Procedural topics include agency operation, adjudication, hearing preparation, and administrative and judicial appeals.
-In addition to substantive knowledge of state and federal administrative law, students will develop practical legal skills through legal research, writing projects, and trial simulations in specific areas of administrative law.
+Procedural topics include agency operation, adjudication, hearing preparation, and administrative law, students will develop practical legal skills through legal research, writing projects, and trial simulations in specific areas of administrative law.
 Students will conduct a mock hearing and draft a legal brief in a specific area of administrative law.
 This is an advanced course because of the complexity of the subject matter, and the level of analysis and application required to research legal issues and propose legal solutions.
-This course specifically prepares students for high-level independent work under the supervision of an attorney.
-Prerequsite: PAR 210 (UG)
+This course specifically prepares students for high-level independent work under the supervision of an attorney.Prerequsite: PAR 210 (UG)

-PAR 409: Advanced Litigation
+PAR 409: Advanced Litigation 3 Credit Hour(s)